Clan Amir 02-08

 Sensing his confusion Gordie says, “Danielle was my sister, I use father’s name while she used the tribe’s name.
 We were extremely close.”
 The Colonel nods at this.
 Turning, he leads the way across the base to the morgue.
 On the way he points out and names salient aspects of the base, including the base church and cemetery.

 Entering the morgue they find four Swords in dress uniform as an honour guard around Danielle’s corpse.
 They view Danielle’s body, and the damage.
 Isobelle is shaken by the damage, and starts crying, Gordie has a face of stone.
 The Colonel isn’t deceived, he recognises the lack of expression as an iron control of personal emotions.
 He’s surprised by one so young being so in control of himself.
 Gordie removes her dog tags, name plate, and shoulder straps.
-As per regulations she wore no jewellery and had no personal effects on her whilst on duty.
+As per regulations she wore no jewellery and she had no personal effects on her whilst on duty.
 These are the closest things to personal items she wore yesterday.
 They leave for her quarters.
 At her quarters is another four Sword honour guard.
 Gordie enters, moves to her desk, and picks up her diary, opens her jewellery box, and removes various items to put them all into his pockets.
 Going to her bed he takes down her sword hanging on the wall above the bed.
 After drawing it he studies the blade, and reads the inscription on it.
-Nodding, he re-sheaths the sword, and buckles it around his own waist.
+Slowly nodding as he re-sheaths the sword, and buckles it around his own waist.
 Going to the cupboard he selects a set of clean clothes, name plate, and shoulder pads to be placed on Danielle for the funeral.

 Turning to the Colonel he says, “I know I asked you to see her things weren’t touched, but why the honour guard?”